pzmarzly/ffserver-daemon/README.md

 # Simple daemon made for `ffserver` livestreaming

 Please adjust the code to your likings.
+See https://pzmarzly.pl/2018/03/17/raspberry-pi-livestreaming.html for usage details.

+Behavior of this program could probably be replicated (and improved) by using systemd socket-activated services.

 ### Features: